"Epistemic Closure" at the Wall Street Journal

 We won't express a view here on the overall validity of the complaint, but when it comes to thinking about Darwinian evolution, boy does it ever ring true.
 We pointed out recently that liberal journals like the New York Review of Books and The New Republic have been remarkably fair-minded in reviewing anti-Darwinian critiques from philosophers Thomas Nagel and Alvin Plantinga, including respectful treatment of the theory of intelligent design.

-Dr. Swamidass (that's him pictured below) sounds the familiar message of urging Republicans to forgo contesting anything that anyone says in the name of "science."
+Dr. Swamidass (pictured above) sounds the familiar message of urging Republicans to forgo contesting anything that anyone says in the name of "science."

 He lectures readers on theology and science: